 When many think about food and Tuscany, they think: pasta.
 But a pasta is not complete without the perfect sauce!
 This seasonal and classical sauce comes from the kitchen of our Tuscany cooking vacation, “Cook in the Heart of Chianti,” and is very much based on the flavors you want (which is why most of the ingredients are “to taste”).
-So grab a bottle of wine to cook with — and enjoy while cooking — and create a fabulous traditional Tuscan meal at home!
+So grab a bottle of Tuscan wine to cook with — and enjoy while cooking — and create a fabulous traditional Tuscan meal at home!

-Seasonal vegetables (including tomatoes)
+- Seasonal vegetables (including tomatoes), chopped

-Red wine (Chianti Classico preferred)
+- Red wine (Chianti Classico preferred)

-_For the rue_
+For the roux

-1 tsp butter
+- 1 tsp butter

-1 tbsp flour
+- 1 tbsp flour

-When about half of the Chianti has evaporated, add vegetable broth (to evaporate the wine, it is very important to not cover the pan with the pot top).
+2. When about half of the Chianti has evaporated, add vegetable broth (to evaporate the wine, it is very important to not cover the pan with the pot top).

-Serve with your favorite pasta!
+5. Serve with your favorite pasta!